IBM/cpdctl/README_command_reference.md

 <a id='job_update'></a>
 ## &#8226; job update

 Updates specific attributes of a job in the specified project or space (either project_id or space_id must be set).
 You must specify the updates by using the JSON patch format, described in RFC 6902.
-Use 'last_run_initiator' for the initiator of the last job run, use 'last_run_status' for the status of the last job run.

 ```sh
 cpdctl job update --job-id JOB-ID [--configuration CONFIGURATION] [--description DESCRIPTION] [--name NAME] [--userfs USERFS] [--project-id PROJECT-ID] [--space-id SPACE-ID]